Windows 11 NVMe Not Detected? Top Ways to Fix It Now!

 5. Reboot the computer and verify whether the SSD is detected in Disk Management.

-Method 3.
+Solution 3.
 Format the NVMe SSD

-Formatting the NVMe SSD can safely and effectively solve various problems caused by corrupted files or improperly installations, including problems such as the SSD not showing up in the BIOS.
+Formatting the NVMe SSD can safely and effectively solve various problems caused by corrupted files or improper installations, including problems such as the SSD not showing up in the BIOS.
 You can follow the steps below.

 1. Right-click the Start button and select Disk Management from the list.